-Carl A. Sirio, MD, a board-certified internist and critical care physician, was elected to the American Medical Association Board of Trustees (BOT) in June 2010.
-Prior to his election to the AMA-BOT, Dr. Sirio served in the AMA House of Delegates as a delegate from Pennsylvania.
+Carl A. Sirio, MD, a board-certified internist and critical care physician, was re-elected to the American Medical Association Board of Trustees (BOT) in June 2014.
+Prior to his election to the AMA-BOT in June 2010, Dr. Sirio served in the AMA House of Delegates as a delegate from Pennsylvania.

 Dr. Sirio has a long history of service to the profession.
 He served eight years on the AMA Council on Medical Education, including serving as chair.
 He helped establish and chaired the AMA Initiative to Transform Medical Education, a foundation of current AMA strategic efforts in medical education.
 In addition, he has also represented the AMA to the Liaison Committee on Medical Education where he was in part responsible for both the new standards related to building greater diversity in medicine and to understanding the impact the learning environment has on students as they prepare for careers as physicians.
 Prior to this, he served on the Accreditation Council for Graduate Medical Education's Internal Medicine Residency Review Committee, which is responsible for policy and accreditation of all graduate medical education programs in internal medicine and its subspecialties.